Siirry suoraan sisältöön

 englanti

-In the seventies, a group of American photographers challenged the established, modernist mode of photographic expression.
-Instead of viewing the camera as an objective, optical device and photographs as mechanically reproducible artistic products, the proponents of the new staged photography' seized the possibilities of conveying holistic life experiences by employing a full range of sensory impressions.
-In Impure Vision, photography theorist Moa Goysdotter analyses the work of four of the leading names in this new genre -- Les Krims, Duane Michals, Arthur Tress, and Lucas Samaras.
-Applying new perspectives to Seventies' art photography, she sheds fresh light on the four artists' critiques of purist ideals, and looks closely at their efforts to transcend the limitations of the purely visual effect of photography.
-Impure vision not only tells the history of American staged photography in a broad perspective, drawing on theories and methods new to the field, but also puts forward new approaches to photography history and theory in general.
+In the 1970s a group of American art photographers challenged the standard expressions of the time: the manifest modernist straight photography.
+The new ideal was to be called staged photography and instead of viewing the camera as an objective, optical device and photographs as mechanically reproducable artistic products, the rebellious photographers pointed to the possibilities of conveying holistic life experiences, where a cluster of sensory impressions were needed.
+In Impure Vision, photography theorist Moa Goysdotter analyzes the work of four of the main activists and artists of staged photography Krims, Michals, Tress, and Samaras.
+By applying new perspectives to photography of the 1970s Goysdotter sheds light on these photographers critique of purist ideals, and their methods of transcending the entrapment of the purely visual effects of photo.
+Impure vision not only tells the history of staged photography in a new way by using theories and methods not previously practised on the subject, but also proposes new outlooks on photography theory and history in general.

 Kirjailija